Amsterdam’s Stedelijk Museum is the largest Dutch museum dedicated to modern and contemporary art.

 Here are some frequently asked questions about the Stedelijk Museum.

-The Stedelijk Museum offers audio guides in Dutch, and English languages.
+The Stedelijk Museum offers audio guides in Dutch and English.